okornoe/web102_prework/README.md

 ## Notes

-Had difficulties finding out how to render gif in the readme
+Had difficulties adding the gif to the readme file

 ## License